andreysolovyev381/segment_tree_cpp/readme.md

 MIT

 ### Disclosure
-Despite heavy testing performed (see ./tests/test_11.txt), no guarantees of any kind are given whatsoever.
+Despite of testing performed, no guarantees of any kind are given whatsoever.
 Use it at your own risk.